|

 (角), and jiaozi was originally written with the Chinese character for

-the food radical on the left and the phonetic component jiāo on
+has the food radical on the left and the phonetic component jiāo

 Zhongjing, one of the greatest practitioners of traditional Chinese